The See of Things

 There were objects, dropped in a crossing, that held a particular meaning within a single thought.
 They lead to choices, choices that rippled from one generation to the next.
 The old woman knew these choices, she gathered their manifestations, watching as they returned to one source.
 And there were objects, born on the horizon, one at a time, whose choice had not been born to an idea.
 They were all choice– without thought; without boundary; without fear.
 They were not of human making.
 They made humans.
 This was such an object.

 Confirming what the old woman had found, the shadows quickly amassed as one swarm.
-As they descended from the rocks to the shore, the girl covered her nose as the smell of sulphur burned in the wind.
+As they descended from the rocks to the shore, the girl covered her nose as the smell of sulphur burned in the Wind.

 “Take it back to its hiding!” the old woman commanded, hurdling the strange object into the oncoming swell, “You cannot bury it!
 It must return.
-It is neither mine nor yours to harbor,” she reminded knowing neither would be possible as hard as the covetous sea might try.
+It is neither mine nor yours to harbor,” she reminded, knowing neither would be possible as hard as the covetous Sea might try.

-Chapter 3- The Place You Know But Not How
+Chapter 4- The Place You Know But Not How

-My Nana said, as she stroked clumps of sweaty hair from across my baby brother’s forehead, that even babes had a place they knew and didn't know how.
+My Nana said, as she stroked clumps of sweaty hair from across my baby brother’s forehead, that even babes had a place they knew and don't know how.
 As she said it, his eyes locked on hers, lips pursed, and his bare chest trembled from his latest crying fit.

-“We all go there,” she said, “when the world fights backs in unsatisfying ways.”
+“We all go there,” she said, “when the world fights back in unsatisfying ways.”
 She pressed her hand to counter each spasm as he began to fuss again.
 “Ways you can’t get a fist through.
-Ways that don’t hold an ounce of reason to what you suddenly know.
+Ways that don’t hold an ounce of reason for what you suddenly know.
 Especially as you don’t know how you know it.
 But you’ll fight for it,” she finished, sending her last words directly at him, “just the same,” then cooed.

-The sun was setting, and through our bedroom window, the first fireflies blinked among the tiger lillies edging the broken sidewalk leading up to the screen door.
+The sun was setting, and through our bedroom window, the first fireflies blinked among the tiger lilies edging the broken sidewalk leading up to the screen door.
 Their summons, like little fire sirens, persisted, irritating me the more.
 Soon, the sound of other screen doors in the distance could be heard slapping, and my friends’ hollers broke the humid silence of suppertime, announcing it was over.
 I itched to join their games, but Nana pulled me back with a look.
-Her golden eyes flickered.
+Her golden eyes glinted.

 “So you don’t believe him?” she said, “That he knows what he knows?” her eyes squarely on me even when she didn’t turn her head.